Kernel Methods in the Deep Ritz framework: Theory and practice: Introduction

 Meshless methods gained attention in the past decades to solve several different types of~PDEs, see for instance~\cite{patel2020meshless} and~\cite{belytschko1996meshless} for review articles on this topic.
 Compared to classical mesh-based methods such as the finite element method, meshless methods do not require the (potentially complex and costly) meshing of the underlying computational domain.
 In the context of kernel approximations and radial basis functions, there are various methods such as symmetric kernel collocation~\cite{franke1998solving}, Kansa method~\cite{Kansa1990b} or radial basis function finite differences~\cite{fornberg2015primer}.
 Here we are concerned with the kernel Galerkin approach introduced in~\cite{wendland1999meshless}, which uses kernels as ansatz functions in the Galerkin method to solve variational formulations of elliptic~PDEs.
 This approach was further developed and used for instance to solve elliptic and parabolic~PDEs on spheres in~\cite{narcowich2016novel,knemund2019highorder} or to define an energy conservative scheme for nonlinear wave equations in~\cite{sun2022kernelbased}.
 However, it turns out that already for elliptic equations, the resulting stiffness matrices suffer from large condition numbers, see for instance~\cite{duan2008note}, and are costly to compute due to the required global numerical integration for every pair of ansatz functions.
-The approach described in this contribution constitutes a possible alternative to deal with these difficulties.
-Furthermore, the error estimates derived in~\cite{wendland1999meshless} still hold for our method.
-We additionally improve the theoretical statements by taking into account the most recent results on approximation errors for kernel methods.

-As an additional difference to the energy minimization problem formulated in~\cite{e2018deepritz}, we consider a weak formulation that is consistent with the strong formulation.
-To this end, we apply Nitsche's method~\cite{nitsche1971variationsprinzip} and still impose the Dirichlet boundary conditions in a weak manner.
-In order to confirm the convergence rates predicted by the theory, the consistency of our formulation enables a comparison to the strong solution in the numerical examples considered in \Cref{sec:numerical-experiments}.